afunnydev/tinysociety/content/articles/2018-10-01-how-to-live-a-minimalist-lifestyle.md

   need: true
 listing:
   title: How to Live a Minimalist Lifestyle
-  description: ' Minimalism is a way of living that assists people in placing value on the things in their life.
+  description: 'Minimalism is a way of living that assists people in placing value on the things in their life.
 It helps people to decide what’s important and what isn’t.
 By removing the things that add clutter to our lives we are able to refocus on things like self improvement, relationships, and passions.
 You could say that minimalism acts as a clean slate for creating a full, and meaningful life.
 A minimalist lifestyle focuses on the idea of freedom in owning less.
 Let’s take a look at some of the pros and cons to this way of living.'
   image: /img/how-to-live-minimalist-lifestyle-3.jpg
 likes: '50'
 categories: